Unrivaled power density – 12 kW/kg continuous. The HPDM is the next step in the evolution of electric motor technology.JOIN THE REVOLUTION.

-High fill factor
+High fill factor (>70%)

-For long-distance electric aircraft to be feasible, substantial improvements need to be made to electric propulsion system technology.
+For electric aircraft to be commercially feasible, substantial improvements need to be made to electric propulsion system technology.
 Today, best-in-class motors and inverters have a combined power density of 3-4 kW/kg.
 ARPA-E has determined that for a Boeing 737 to complete a typical five hour flight, the propulsion system must be >12 kW/kg continuous.

 We have the solution.

 As CEO, Jason is responsible for overall business direction and power electronics development at H3X.
 His speciality lies at the intersection of business leadership and hardcore engineering.
 Prior to H3X, he started his own engineering consulting company where he has helped several companies in the automotive and aerospace industries bring their EV product visions to life.
 He has a B.S. and M.S. in Electrical Engineering from University of Wisconsin-Madison.
 Fun fact - Jason (and Max) co-founded UW-Madison’s electric Formula SAE team and built the first AWD electric racecar in the United States.

 Max is a multidisciplinary engineer with a laser focus on physics fundamentals and deep knowledge in both mechanical and electrical engineering.
 As CTO, he is responsible for H3X’s overall product engineering, electric motor design, and core technology development.
 Max’s background includes holding key roles in vehicle modeling, architecture, and electric motor design in both the automotive and aerospace sectors.
 He has a B.S. in Mechanical Engineering and an M.S. in Electrical Engineering from University of Wisconsin-Madison.

 Eric is responsible for all operations and mechanical design at H3X.
 In Eric’s prior roles, he has lead projects to develop control systems for electric and hybrid powertrain systems from the ground up.
 He has a B.S. in Mechanical Engineering from University of Wisconsin-Madison.
 Eric comes from a proud heritage of craftsmen – from butchers and bakers to electricians and steamfitters.
 This unique background has enabled to him bridge the gap between advanced engineering theory to practical and scalable solutions.

 Contact H3X today to see how you can use our products in your vehicles.
-We are looking to develop long-term relationships with first adopters and investors interested in revolutionizing the aircraft industry and creating a sustainable future.
+We are looking to develop long-term relationships with first adopters and partners interested in revolutionizing the aircraft industry and creating a sustainable future.